-All candidates for admission are required to take either the Scholastic Assessment Test (SAT 1) or the American College Test (ACT).
-Information and application forms for these tests can be secured from the high school guidance office.
+First-time freshmen and first-year transfer students seeking admission are required to take either the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
 The candidate is responsible for requesting that the test scores be sent to Lincoln University, either by indicating Lincoln University on the application or, at a later date, by special request.
-The SAT I code number for Lincoln University is 2367 and the ACT code number is 3614.